Carlisle United 1-2 Forest Green Rovers

 Dickenson had a goal ruled out on 64 minutes due to a foul in the build-up, but eight minutes later, Joe Riley worked his magic on the wing and teed up Toure to equalise from close range.

 Beech’s men were level for just three minutes – an excellent free-kick from Odin Bailey putting Rovers back ahead with 15 minutes remaining.

 The Cumbrians came close to levelling again when Zanzala's header hit the post.

-Josh Davison had chance to put the game to bed straight after but could not beat the onrushing Farman.
+Josh Davison had a chance to put the game to bed straight after, but the onrushing Farman denied him.